tjjfvi/subshape/Readme.md

-# `scale-ts`
+# `parity-scale-codec-ts`

 A TypeScript implementation of [SCALE (Simple Concatenated Aggregate Little-Endian) transcoding](https://docs.substrate.io/v3/advanced/scale-codec/) (see [Rust implementation here](https://github.com/paritytech/parity-scale-codec)), which emphasizes JS-land representations and e2e type-safety.
 These types are described [below](#types).

-⚠️ `scale-ts` is in beta.
+⚠️ `parity-scale-scale-ts` is in beta.
 If you encounter a bug or want to give feedback on the API design, please create an issue.

 ## Setup